How To Register your Party:

 Be Prepared...for fun, for safety, for the police!

 Colorado State University and the City of Fort Collins have teamed up to launch an innovative program to address noise complaints.
 Party Registration offers CSU students who live off campus the ability to register their party at Off-Campus Life and possibly avoid fines.
 Fort Collins residents also have the ability to register throughout the city.

 Benefits of the Program

-Save party hosts money possibly up to a $1000 fine, a criminal record and possibly avoid administrative sanctions held by CSU.
+Saves party host money (fines), a criminal record, and possibly disciplinary actions held by CSU.

-With each registration, students are given educational materials on partying safely and responsibly; these students may avoid a noise ticket simply because they became a more “informed” party host by stopping in at Off-Campus Life.
+Educates students about partying safely and responsibly; these students may avoid a noise ticket simply because they became a more “informed” party host by stopping in at Off-Campus Life.